-How To Locate A Sitemap In A Robots.txt File
+How To Add Your Sitemap To Your Robots.txt File

 If you are a webmaster or a website developer, you will want your site to be seen in search results.
 And in order to be shown in search results you need your website and its various web pages crawled and indexed by search engine bots (robots).

-There are two different files on the coded side of your website that helps these bots find what they need.
+There are two different files on the technical side of your website that helps these bots find what they need.
 They are:

 Robots.txt and Sitemap